Donald Trump Reportedly Fires IG Investigating Mike Pompeo — At Secretary Of State’s Own Recommendation

 “It is vital that I have the fullest confidence in the appointees serving as inspectors general,” Trump wrote in the letter obtained and published in part by the Washington Post.
 “That is no longer the case with regard to this inspector general.”

-Trump has removed a number of other key figures from the Ukraine scandal and his subsequent impeachment trial, including key witnesses who testified during the course of the trial.
-That included Alexander Vindman, a U.S. Army lieutenant colonel who worked in the White House and testified as to key aspects of Trump’s phone call with the Ukrainian president in which Trump pressed for the investigation.
+Trump has removed a number of other key figures from the Ukraine scandal and his subsequent impeachment trial, including witnesses who testified during the course of the trial.
+That included Alexander Vindman, a U.S. Army lieutenant colonel who worked in the White House and testified to crucial aspects of Trump’s phone call with the Ukrainian president in which Trump pressed for the investigation into Biden.
 Vindman was fired and escorted from the White House, as was Vindman’s brother, who worked in another part of the White House.